Jack Ashworth

-Jack Ashworth (born 3 July 1995) is an English professional rugby league footballer who plays as a forward for Castleford Tigers in the Super League and the England Knights at international level.
+Jack Ashworth (born 3 July 1995) is an English professional rugby league footballer who plays as a or forward for Leigh Leopards in the Super League.

-He previously played for St Helens and Huddersfield Giants in the Super League, and has spent time on loan from Saints at the Rochdale Hornets in the Championship 1, and the Sheffield Eagles and the Leigh Centurions in the Betfred Championship.
+He has previously played for St Helens, Huddersfield Giants and Hull F.C. in the Super League.
+He has spent time on loan or dual registration at Rochdale Hornets in the Championship 1, and at Sheffield Eagles, Leigh Centurions, Halifax Panthers, Featherstone Rovers and Doncaster R.L.F.C. in the RFL Championship.

+He has represented England Knights at international level.

 Background

 Jack Ashworth was born in Rochdale, Greater Manchester, England, On Monday 3rd July 1995.

 Education

 Jack Ashworth attended St Cuthbert's RC Business and Enterprise College in Rochdale from 2006 until 2011.
-He then went on to do a sports course at Hopwood Hall College Middleton.
+He then went on to do a sports course at Hopwood Hall College, Middleton.

 Career

 St Helens

-Ashworth made his Saints début on 6 April 2015 in a Super League match against Hull F.C.
+Ashworth made his Saints debut on 6 April 2015 in a Super League match against Hull F.C.

-During 2015, Ashworth also played for Rochdale Hornets in the Championship on Dual registration.
+During 2015, Ashworth also played for Rochdale Hornets in the Championship 1 on dual registration.

 In the 2016 season, Ashworth played an outstanding game against Warrington, and made a Man of the Match performance against Hull F.C.

-Ashworth joined up with the Sheffield Eagles on Dual registration on 31 January 2018.
-This is ahead of their first league match against Dewsbury.
+Ashworth joined up with the Sheffield Eagles on dual registration on 31 January 2018, ahead of their first Championship match against Dewsbury.

-He played in the 2019 Challenge Cup Final defeat by Warrington at Wembley Stadium.
+He played in the 2019 Challenge Cup final defeat by Warrington at Wembley Stadium.

 He played in the 2019 Super League Grand Final victory over Salford at Old Trafford.